-Statement Description allow-notify Defines an address_match_list that is allowed to send NOTIFY messages for the zone, in addition to addresses defined in the primaries option for the zone. allow-transfer Defines an address_match_list of hosts that are allowed to transfer the zone information from this server. allow-update Defines an address_match_list of hosts that are allowed to submit dynamic updates for primary zones. allow-update-forwarding Defines an address_match_list of hosts that are allowed to submit dynamic updates to a secondary server for transmission to a primary. also-notify Defines one or more hosts that are sent NOTIFY messages when zone changes occur. alt-transfer-source Defines alternate local IPv4 address(es) to be used by the server for inbound zone transfers, if the ad- dress(es) defined by transfer-source fail and use-alt-transfer-source is enabled. alt-transfer-source-v6 Defines alternate local IPv6 address(es) to be used by the server for inbound zone transfers. ixfr-from-differences Controls how IXFR transfers are calculated. max-journal-size Controls the size of journal files. max-refresh-time Limits the zone refresh interval to no less often than the specified value, in seconds. max-retry-time Limits the zone refresh retry interval to no less often than the specified value, in seconds. continues on next nage
+Statement Description allow-notify Defines an address_match_list that is allowed to send NOTIFY messages for the zone, in addition to addresses defined in the primaries option for the zone. allow-transfer Defines an address_match_list of hosts that are allowed to transfer the zone information from this server. allow-update Defines an address_match_list of hosts that are allowed to submit dynamic updates for primary zones. allow-update-forwarding Defines an address_match_list of hosts that are allowed to submit dynamic updates to a secondary server for transmission to a primary. also-notify Defines one or more hosts that are sent NOTIFY messages when zone changes occur. alt-transfer-source Defines alternate local IPv4 address(es) to be used by the server for inbound zone transfers, if the address(es) defined by transfer-source fail and use-alt-transfer-source is enabled. alt-transfer-source-v6 Defines alternate local IPv6 address(es) to be used by the server for inbound zone transfers. ixfr-from-differences Controls how IXFR transfers are calculated. max-journal-size Controls the size of journal files. max-refresh-time Limits the zone refresh interval to no less often than the specified value, in seconds. max-retry-time Limits the zone refresh retry interval to no less often than the specified value, in seconds.

-Statement Description max-transfer-idle-in Specifies the number of minutes after which inbound zone transfers making no progress are terminated. max-transfer-idle-out Specifies the number of minutes after which outbound zone transfers making no progress are terminated. max-transfer-time-in Specifies the number of minutes after which inbound zone transfers are terminated. max-transfer-time-out Specifies the number of minutes after which outbound zone transfers are terminated. min-refresh-time Limits the zone refresh interval to no more often than the specified value, in seconds. min-retry-time Limits the zone refresh retry interval to no more often than the specified value, in seconds. multi-master Controls whether serial number mismatch errors are logged. notify Controls whether NOTIFY messages are sent on zone changes. notify-source Defines the IPv4 address (and optional port) to be used for outgoing NOTIFY messages. notify-source-v6 Defines the IPv6 address (and optional port) to be used for outgoing NOTIFY messages. provide-ixfr Controls whether a primary responds to an incremental zone request (IXFR) or only responds with a full zone transfer (AXFR). request-ixfr Controls whether a secondary requests an incremental zone transfer (IXFR) or a full zone transfer (AXFR).
-L continues on next page
+Specifies the number of minutes after which inbound zone transfers making no progress are terminated.
+Specifies the number of minutes after which outbound zone transfers making no progress are terminated. transfers making no progress are terminated.
+Specifies the number of minutes after which outbound Specifies the number of minutes after which inbound zone transfers are terminated.
+Specifies the number of minutes after which outbound zone transfers are terminated.
+Limits the zone refresh interval to no more often than the specified value, in seconds.
+Limits the zone refresh retry interval to no more often than the specified value, in seconds.
+Controls whether serial number mismatch errors are logged.
+Controls whether NOTIFY messages are sent on zone changes.
+Defines the IPv4 address (and optional port) to be used for outgoing NOTIFY messages.
+Defines the IPv6 address (and optional port) to be used for outgoing NOTIFY messages.
+Controls whether a primary responds to an incremental zone request (IXFR) or only responds with a full zone transfer (AXFR).
+Controls whether a secondary requests an incremental zone transfer (IXFR) or a full zone transfer (AXFR).